GeneralPavlova/calculator-app/README.md

-# ingest-development
+# calculator-app
-Ingest by GeneralPavlova.
-The free to use file transfer app.
-Send and receive photos, videos, documents or any other file instantly on any device, anywhere.
+Calculator by GeneralPavlova.
+The simple to use calculator based off the Windows 10 "Metro" design, entirely built in C# using Windows Forms.